 But the task isn’t always as easy as it sounds.
 The mound of customer data is growing every day; The healthcare industry alone accounts for 30% of the entire world’s data.
 Some of the systems that were designed to house it are growing antiquated by way of the access options they lack.

 The way your organization utilizes data helps to define the customer experience.
 Mishandling or underutilizing data can make you fall behind other organizations that are providing better customer experiences.
-On the other hand, properly managing customer data offers potential to create those experiences within your own organization.
+On the other hand, properly managing customer data offers the potential to create those experiences within your own organization.

 Who needs a CRM?